 Now here’s one massive failing for my tastes on a light like this… In the photo above, the topo lines that cross the head to tail are matched up perfectly.
-But if I tighten the head fully as seen below, the lines do not in fact, match.
+But if I tighten the head fully as seen below, the lines do not, in fact, match.
 This should be indexed.
-You’ll note that the gap between the two parts looks the same whether it’s matched or not, so of course functionally there’s no difference.
+You’ll note that the gap between the two parts looks the same whether it’s matched or not, so of course, functionally there’s no difference.

-The threads here are not all that long, and are unanodized aluminum threads.
+The threads here are not all that long and are unanodized aluminum threads.

 The head end has a brass button, and the tail has a nice thick spring.

 The threads could be cleaner, but I’ve shot these photos after a bit of use.
-I’m not sure if this is an issue with the lube used, or what, but I’m surprised the threads have blackened like they have.
+I’m not sure if this is an issue with the lube used, or what, but I’m surprised the threads have blackened as they have.

-The pill unscrews easily, and could be modified if desired.
+The pill unscrews easily and could be modified if desired.
 The pill in the aluminum light is aluminum, which again, helps keep the weight down.
 Note below a nice view of the glow gasket – that’s not even mentioned in the product literature, so it’s a nice (free) touch.
-Non aluminum versions have a copper pill.
+Non-aluminum versions have a copper pill.